Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Not that you should necessarily buy 22 AWG wires – most systems will use 16 or 14-gauge AWS wires.
 I do, anyway.

-16-gauge copper wire can run up to 48 feet with 8-ohm speakers.
+16-gauge copper wire can run up to 48 feet with an 8-ohm speaker.

 So, if you want a size that suits most circumstances, 16-gauge copper wire is probably a good fit without spending a fortune.

-But for speakers with a lower impedance, or if you plan to run very long cables around the room, you might go with 12 or 14 AWG to be safe.
+But for a speaker with a lower impedance, or if you plan to run very long cables around the room, you might go with 12 or 14 AWG to be safe.

 Even though the table refers to lengths up to 200 feet, you wouldn’t want to run cable this far.
 Roger suggests a maximum cable run of 50 feet.